Asian shares rise as optimism grows over global recovery

 10 of10 A man looks at an electronic stock board showing Japan's Nikkei 225 index at a securities firm Monday, Feb.
 8, 2021, in Tokyo.
 Asian shares mostly rose Monday, tracking a rally on Wall Street last week, with Japan's benchmark momentarily reaching three-decade highs, on growing optimism about the global economy.
 Eugene Hoshiko/AP Show More Show Less

-TOKYO (AP) — Asian shares mostly rose Monday, echoing the rally on Wall Street last week, with Japan's benchmark momentarily reaching three-decade highs on growing optimism over the global economy.
+TOKYO (AP) — Asian shares mostly rose Monday, echoing the rally on Wall Street last week, with Japan's benchmark reaching a three-decade high on growing optimism over the global economy.